 - Consider the functionality of older appliances.
-Ideally, oven controls should be placed at the front of the range rather than toward the rear to prevent reaching over the stove.
+Ideally, oven controls should be placed at the front of the range rather than toward the rear to prevent reaching over the stove burners.
 Knobs should be clearly labeled and easy to use.
 A thin layer of paraffin wax or petroleum jelly can be rubbed around the gasket of a refrigerator door that is difficult to open.

 - Replace small appliances, such as coffee makers and toaster ovens, with models that have an automatic shut-off feature.

-- Use colorful dishes, utensils and cookware that contrast with the color of countertops, tabletops and storage areas to help an elder with poor eyesight navigate the kitchen.
+- Use colorful dishes, utensils, and cookware that contrast with the color of countertops, tabletops, and storage areas to help an elder with poor eyesight navigate the kitchen.